vuejs/vuepress/packages/docs/docs/theme/default-theme-config.md

 ---
 ```

-Any additional content after the `YAML front matter` will be parsed as normal Markdown and rendered after the features section.
+Any extra content after the `YAML front matter` will be parsed as normal Markdown and rendered after the features section.

-To use a completely custom homepage layout, you can also use a [Custom Layout](#custom-layout-for-specific-pages).
+To use a fully custom homepage layout, you can also use a [Custom Layout](#custom-layout-for-specific-pages).

 ## Navbar

-The Navbar may contain your page title, [Search Box](#search-box), [Navbar Links](#navbar-links), [Languages](../guide/i18n.md) and [Repository Link](#git-repo-and-edit-links), all of them depends on your configuration.
+The Navbar may contain your page title, [Search Box](#search-box), [Navbar Links](#navbar-links), [Languages](../guide/i18n.md) and [Repository Link](#git-repo-and-edit-links), they all depend on your configuration.

 ### Navbar Links